SummitCapstone/murok_backend/README.md

 Because of MariaDB's features, Using equivalent MySQL version is also accepted and should be worked well, but we strongly recommended to use MariaDB for performance and compatibility.

 There's another MySQL-compatible database, Dolt, it is not tested yet.

+To use Docker in Windows, You must have Windows 10 20H1 (10.0.19041) or later and WSL2 (Windows Subsystems for Linux 2) installed.
+See [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/) for more information.

+See [WSL2 Installation Guide](https://learn.microsoft.com/en-us/windows/wsl/install) for more information about WSL2.

 ### Installation
 1. Clone this repository.